-We intend this report solely for the information and use of management, the Board of Directors, and federal awarding agencies and pass-through entities.
+We intend this report solely for the information and use of management, Board of Directors, federal awarding agencies, pass-through entities and others within the Board.
 We intend it for no one other than these specified parties.

-Mary Saylor
+Mary Taylor

-INDEPENDENT ACCOUNTANTS' REPORT ON COMPLIANCE WITH REQUIREMENTS APPLICABLE TO EACH MAJOR FEDERAL PROGRAM AND INTERNAL CONTROL OVER COMPLIANCE IN ACCORDANCE WITH OMB CIRCULAR A-133
+INDEPENDENT ACCOUNTANTS' REPORT ON COMPLIANCE WITH REQUIREMENTS APPLICABLE TO EACH MAJOR FEDERAL PROGRAM AND ON INTERNAL CONTROL OVER COMPLIANCE REQUIRED BY OMB CIRCULAR A-133